Ensuring that children are protected during the pandemic

 Since the first case of COVID-19 was registered in Senegal, the number of confirmed cases has increased daily.
 World Vision continues to respond across the country through a multi-sectoral approach; in collaboration with a wide range of actors who include local authorities, partner NGOs, faith leaders, and community volunteers.

 Follow our National Director on a recent trip to see how children are getting on and making a difference during the pandemic.

 Discover our 2019 Annual Report

-Learn about how our work contributed towards improvement in the well-being of Senegalese children throughout our 2019 fiscal year (October 2018 - September 2019).
+Learn about how our work contributed towards improvement in the well-being of children in Senegal throughout our 2019 fiscal year (October 2018 - September 2019).